Bendheim is founded in Greenwich Village, New York City by Sem and Margaret Bendheim, as importer & distributor of

 A luxurious NYC residence featuring Bendheim fluted textured glass becomes the cover story of “Interior Design” magazine’s September issue.

 Bendheim introduces Color Coated Glass – architectural back-painted glass for interior wall-cladding applications, back-splashes, and table-tops.

 Bendheim Wall Systems, Inc. is founded to bring Lamberts® U-shaped channel glass to the North American architecture & design community.
-This unique, self-supporting, three-dimensional architectural glass can create vast, elegant straight & curved all-glass walls, unachievable by conventional flat glass.
+This unique, self-supporting, three-dimensional architectural glass can create vast, elegant curvilinear all-glass walls, unachievable by conventional flat glass.

 Bendheim’s Restoration Glass® and double-sided patterned SatinTech® etched glass are featured on the "Home Again with Bob Vila" TV program.

 The Glass Association of North America (GANA) presents its “Design in Glass Award” to the Santa Monica Civic Center Parking Structure for its use of Bendheim channel glass.
 The project also becomes the cover story of “Parking” magazine’s July issue; the following year, it features on the cover of “The Parking Professional” magazine’s August issue.

 Bendheim launches its Home Glass Collection with the first e-commerce website for cabinet glass door inserts, responding to the public’s demand for access to specialty architectural glass products for small residential & DIY projects.